procount/pinn/README_PINN.md

 Once connected, the Pi will only show a list of operating systems that are appropriate to your Pi Model.
 If you want to see _all_ available OSes, edit the `recovery.cmdline` file in the root PINN directory and append `showall` to the arguments list.

-Once PINN has connectd to your network, the IP address of the PI is shown in the window title bar.
+Once PINN has connected to your network, the IP address of the PI is shown in the window title bar.

 ### How to install OSes from an alternative network sources